tanvir-git/odoo-documentation/content/applications/services/helpdesk/timesheet_and_invoice/reinvoice_from_project.rst

 To link the :guilabel:`Sales Order` to the ticket, start on the ticket form and click :guilabel:`Edit`.
 Next, select the :guilabel:`Sales Order` that was created earlier from the :guilabel:`Sales Order Item` drop-down menu.
-Odoo will automatically filter the options to only show sales orders that are connected to the ticket's customer.
+CoquiAPPs will automatically filter the options to only show sales orders that are connected to the ticket's customer.
 Lastly, click :guilabel:`Save` to connect the ticket and the :guilabel:`Sales Order Item`.